Digitopia/RoboticGamelan/README.md

 Code and technical documents of the Robotic Gamelan of Casa da Música.

-Developed by Rui Penha, Miguel Ferraz and José Luís Azevedo.
+The Robotic Gamelan was developed by Rui Penha, Miguel Ferraz and José Luís Azevedo.

-Maintained by Digitópia - Casaa da Música.